The eCommerce business has successfully emerged as a significant business scope in recent years.

 - How to create your own multi-vendor marketplace on top of Sylius?

 Multi-vendor marketplace is a platform for sellers all across the globe to sell in one place.
 It is basically one big store providing the environment for merchants/marketplace vendors to sell their products or services.

 Suppose a big mall is owned by you that delivers various products to people’s homes.
 The mall contains many small shops offering a wide variety of products.
 The responsibility to run each store is of different vendors, but storing the products, delivering them successfully to the people’s homes, and accepting payments is yours.

 Setting up a marketplace business is a cost-efficient option for eCommerce entrepreneurs as it allows them to sell their products efficiently to a larger audience.
 The multi-vendor eCommerce marketplace platform operations go hand in hand as sellers sell their products to more customers.
 A growing number of customers demand more sellers on the platform.

 It is a complete win-win for the platform owner as they can focus on accelerating the growth of their business without worrying about losing the profit at any time.
-Before discovering the strongest sides of the multi-vendor marketplace and why it could be an excellent choice, let us explain an eCommerce marketplace.
+Before discovering the strongest sides of the multi-vendor eCommerce platform and why it could be an excellent choice, let us explain an eCommerce marketplace.
 Without the proper understanding of the eCommerce marketplace, it is impossible to understand how the multi-vendor marketplace system works.

 What is a multi-vendor eCommerce website, and how does it work?

 An eCommerce marketplace is an app or website that facilitates shopping from various sources.
 These online marketplaces act as a digital middleman between the buyers and the vendors to conduct transactions efficiently.
 As a result, buyers get to choose from various items, and sellers get a large audience for their products.